timescale/docs/timescaledb/tutorials/time-series-forecast.md

 to develop an even more insightful forecast into how your data (and business) changes over time.

-In this time-series forecasting example, we demonstrate how to integrate TimescaleDB with R, Apache MADlib, and Python to perform various time-series forecasting methods.
-We are using New York City taxicab data that is also used in our [Hello Timescale Tutorial][hello_timescale].
+This time-series forecasting example demonstrates how to integrate TimescaleDB with R, Apache MADlib, and Python to perform various time-series forecasting methods.
+It uses New York City taxicab data that is also used in our [Hello Timescale Tutorial][hello_timescale].
 The dataset contains information about all yellow cab trips in New York City in January 2016, including pickup and dropoff times, GPS coordinates, and total price of a trip.
-We seek to extract some interesting insights from this rich dataset, build a time-series forecasting model, as well as explore the use of various forecasting and machine learning tools.
+You can extract some interesting insights from this rich dataset, build a time-series forecasting model, and explore the use of various forecasting and machine learning tools.

 ### Setting up